marcoserrano21/Data_Analysis_Portfolio/README.md

 # Marco Serrano - Data Analyst Portfolio (work in progress)

 ## About Me
 Hello!
 I'm Marco Serrano, an aspiring data analyst passionate about uncovering data insights.
 I have a strong background in data analysis, data entry, and IT support, with experience in various industries including construction and landscape architecture.
-I am proficient in Python, SQL, Excel, and Power BI, and completed a CS50P certificate from Harvard (Online course).
-This portfolio showcases some of the projects I have worked on, demonstrating my skills in data analysis, visualization, and storytelling.
+I am proficient in Python, SQL, Excel, and Power BI, and I completed a CS50P certificate from Harvard (Online course).
+This portfolio showcases some of the projects I have worked on, demonstrating my data analysis, visualization, and storytelling skills.

 ## Table of Contents
 - [Python Projects](#python-projects) 🐍